karlowiczpl/pygryfsmart/README.md

 # GryfSmart

-**GryfSmart** is a system that enables remote control of devices via an RS232 serial port.
+**GryfSmart** is a system that enables control of Gryf smart system devices via an RS232 serial port.
 The core of the system is the `Device` class, which provides functionalities for managing devices, such as sending commands, controlling device states, monitoring device statuses, and resetting devices.

 ## Installation